-The following address was prepared for the Senior Dinner, held at the Ethical Culture Fieldston School on June 8, 2010
+In this graduation season, a reprise of the address I delivered the Senior Dinner, held at the Ethical Culture Fieldston School on June 8, 2010.

 When I learned that I was to be the speaker at Senior Dinner, which I regard as one of the great honors of my career, my first reaction was joy.
 My second, of course, was dread, dread of the sort I’ve been inflicting on my students for years.
 Now it’s my turn to try and be interesting.
 Touché, kids.
 That’s a French term.
 It means "also awake at 3 a.m."